asullivan42/COVID_Bubble_Estimator/README.md

 Python project attempting to answer some of my quesitons about the spread and scope of COVID-19 in the United States.

 **How Safe are you in your bubble?**
+## About the Data
+This data reflects data collected from Datahub.io/core/covid-19#data
+>A collection of data from
+>John’s Hopkins University,
+>The World Health Organization,
+>United States Center of Disease control
+>The COVID Tracking Project,
+>NYC Department of Health,
+>Florida Department of Public health
+>… and many others

+The United States CDC Covid 19 database
+>Vaccination rates per county in the USA

+The US Census
+>2021 Data on current US population per county

+Wikipedia
+>Information about populations and locations of various counties within the US

+## What I have found
 Initialy looking at two of the most criticized states in the USA California appears to be doing less well than Florida
 ![](./figures/CA_v_Fl_cases.png)